 Masks are mysterious and fascinating – they conceal, alienate, transform and at the same time can be so exposing.
 Through the ages masks have accompanied mankind as a second face.

 Of course masks haven’t accompanied me that long yet.
 As a child I was fascinated by masks but I actually made my first mask in my teen years.
 In 1985 I met Edith Block who taught me the art of professional mask making and mask play.

 Now, many years later, I still enjoy working with masks and passing on my enthusiasm for masks.

 Making a mask can be as manifold as its character can be.
 In my workshops you learn a specific, reliable and well-tried form of maskmaking.
 This special technique allows for differentiated work on the object.
 And it simply is fun.

 By the way: artevale also makes masks by commission, e.g. for theaters, bands, events and individuals.

-So we made our own mask.
-And now?
+So now we made our own mask.
+And what's next?
 Let’s get to know our mask.
 What is its personality?
 How does it move?
 Can it perhaps even dance?
 What happens when masks meet eachother?
-We will deal with these
+We will

 deal with these and similar questions on a practical level, with exercises from dance and theater supporting the process as well as the use of music.